ayushihukum10/CODTECH-IT-SOLUTIONS-INTERNSHIP-TASKS/README.md

 Conclusion: The task is assigned to Ayushi Hukum during the codtech IT solutions internship program Involved "SIMPLE PYTHON CHATBOT" This Python program successfully implements a SIMPLE PYTHON CHATBOT, Develop a Python chatbot capable of engaging in conversation with users.
 The chatbot should understand natural language input and respond appropriately, providing relevant information or assistance.
 Utilize natural language processing techniques to enhance the bot's ability to interpret user queries accurately.
 Ensure the chatbot's responses are contextually relevant and contribute to a seamless user experience
 This Python code provides a foundation for building a basic chatbot.
 By incorporating NLP techniques and expanding conversation pairs, this chatbot can be progressively enhanced to offer a more engaging and informative user experience.
-The outlined documentation offers a clear understanding of the code functionalities and paves the way for further development. this concludes the documentation for the task "SIMPLE CALCULATOR WITH ADVANCE FEATURES" assigned during the codtech IT solutions internship program
+The outlined documentation offers a clear understanding of the code functionalities and paves the way for further development. this concludes the documentation for the task "SIMPLE PYTHON CHATBOT" assigned during the codtech IT solutions internship program.